tradingstrategy-ai/docs/source/programming/market-data/trading-pairs.rst

 --------------------------------

 Buy and sell are spot market concepts and do not apply for shorting.
+In a pure spot market you can only 1x long position by buying base token and holding it.

 When talking about futures markets, it is easier to talk about about entering and exiting position.